User Guide#

 Print progress messages to stdout

-Result Objects#
+Result Structure#

 import pyguidos as pg

-# Access statistics dictionary
+# Access primary keys

 # dict_keys(['output paths', 'input stats', 'output stats'])